 This blog is for noting down the technical details about the RMCProfile package building.
 This is not intended to be a tutorial so it won’t cover all the nitty-gritties.
 Instead, only some key aspects will be noted down for future reference.

-For building the package compatible with legacy Linux operating systems (some HPC may be still running some of the legacy OS’s, surprisingly), the docker route can be used, just like above.
-Here is the command to run on local host,
+• For building the package compatible with legacy Linux operating systems (some HPC may be still running some of the legacy OS’s, surprisingly), the docker route can be used.
+Here is the command to run the docker image in an interactive container,

 docker container run -v .:/root/Temp/ -it apw247/rmc_dev:zyp_ubuntu1204_rmc bash